bnovak1/MD_simulation_setup/README.md

 ### inputs/build.Snakefile

 Snakefile for applying the 2 scripts above.
-Independent usage of the scripts can alos be determined from here.
+Independent usage of the scripts can also be determined from here.
 Requires [snakemake](https://snakemake.readthedocs.io/).